Aaryav2810/Aaryav2810/README.md

 # Welcome to My GitHub Profile! 👋

 Hello, fellow developers!
-I'm **Aaryav Sethi**, a passionate Software Engineer with expertise in C/C++, Java, Python, and Web Development.
+I'm **Aaryav Sethi**, a passionate Software Developer with expertise in C/C++, Java, Python, and Web Development.
 Welcome to my GitHub realm, where I weave code into elegant and efficient solutions.

 ## 🌟 Status: Active and Curious! 🚀